Outreach Monks

 • Links from sites with no organic traffic of their own pass minimal practical value regardless of DR

-This is the same reason we plan every campaign around competitor backlink gap analysis rather than generic DR targets.
+This is the same reason every campaign we run opens with a competitor backlink gap analysis rather than generic DR targets.
 The sites already linking to competitors in a given niche are exactly the sites with proven topical relevance for that category.
+Our link building services are structured around this principle at every tier — from initial prospect vetting through to anchor strategy and contextual placement approval.

 5. E-E-A-T Has Moved From Guideline to Gatekeeper